Tools And Setup

 Sign in through the Copilot extension sidebar.
 It opens the same GitHub OAuth flow in your browser.
 Once authorized, the extension stays authenticated.

-OpenCode (experimental)
+OpenCode (backup)

 Open an OpenCode session (c), then run the /connect command: